DrinoSan/http/README.md

 This project is using only rapidJson as extern library

+Will check to move todos to issues.
+I don't like it like that anymore
 # Todo:
   - Cleanup of code and simplifying of code
     - This is the next prio